chris-tse/CS-3113-Intro-To-OS/1c/README.md

 ### Input/Output Redirection

-These symbols change the behaviour of the input and output of the shell.
+These operators change the behaviour of the input and output of the shell.

 #### Redirecting Input
 To redirect input from a separate file, use the `<` operator.